grnet/synnefo/docs/index.rst

 This is an overview of the Synnefo services:

 .. image:: images/synnefo-overview.png
+   :width: 70%
    :target: _images/synnefo-overview.png

 Synnefo is designed with simplicity, scalability and stability in mind.
-Furthermore, although it can be deployed in small configurations, it was initially designed to address large installation problems.
+Although it can be deployed in small configurations, it was initially designed to address large-scale installation problems.

 All Synnefo components use an intuitive settings mechanism, that adds and removes settings dynamically as components are getting added or removed from a